 C++ Pointer to an Object Example

-Let's take an example to understand the pointer to an object in C++.
+Let's consider an example to grasp the concept of referencing an object in C++.

 Example